In Nomine Satanis / Magna Veritas

 - Have You Seen My God?: In the third edition, God is off on a thermal cure.
 The fourth edition is explained by him coming back and changing the rules of the Big Game.

-- Here There Were Dragons: Dragons, fairy peoples and lots of other supernaturals were wiped out (or almost so), mostly by George, Archangel of Purity, shortly after Christianity began, and not exactly for altruistic reasons.
+- Here There Were Dragons: Dragons, fairy peoples and lots of other supernaturals were wiped out (or almost so), mostly by George (yes, that George), Archangel of Purity, shortly after Christianity began, and not exactly for altruistic reasons.
 Most of the less militant (and even a few militant but more tolerant) Archangels hate his guts as a result.

 - Inn Between the Worlds: "Chez Régis".